 We now have a set of policies which should allow homes and businesses to be built and expand in accordance with local needs and aspirations but respecting everything that is special about our environment.
-We are also seeking, through the Plan, to achieve a Local Green Space designation in the middle of Allendale Town.
+We have also created, through the Plan, a Local Green Space designation in the middle of Allendale Town.

-I look forward to the continued support of the Steering Group and the people of Allendale Parish as the Plan nears its conclusion.
+I thank the Steering Group and the people of Allendale Parish for the support shown for the Plan through the referendum result.